 produce vivid red, orange and yellows in the fall and also is an excellent shade

 and lumber tree.
 Sugar

 Maple attains 70-125 ' in height and up to 5' in diameter. and is hardy from zone 4-8.
 Sugar Maple is a

-slow to medium grower somewhat faster than a Norway Maple.
-These are the Sugar
+slow to medium grower somewhat faster than a Norway Maple with a growth rate of

 properties of the Maples were known to the Indians even before

 colonial America.
 Porcupine Hollow has had a sugar shack